-Pro-Trump super PACs leave Cleveland with fatter wallets
+Pro-Trump super PACs leave Cleveland with fat wallets

 Cleveland — After a slow start, big money is flowing toward efforts to help Donald Trump.

 Super PAC side meetings during the Republican National Convention have yielded millions of dollars in financial commitments, their leaders said, although some of the wealthiest and best-known donors remain uncomfortable with a presidential nominee whom they call divisive and light on policies.

 A group called Rebuilding America Now landed a $3 million donation on Monday and made a pitch to about 25 donors Wednesday at a Ritz Carlton gathering that featured Trump campaign officials, said Laurance Gay, the group’s director.
 With the fresh infusion of cash, the group is set to air anti-Hillary Clinton and pro-Trump television advertisements next week during the Democratic National Convention.